usememos/dotcom/content/blog/choosing-between-sqlite-and-mysql.md

 ---
 title: "Choosing Between SQLite and MySQL: The Database Dilemma"
 author: Steven
-description: In memos v0.16.1, we've introduced support for MySQL as an alternative to the previously used SQLite database.
+description: In Memos v0.16.1, we've introduced support for MySQL as an alternative to the previously used SQLite database.
 This addition expands your choices for managing your data.
 In this article, we'll discuss the reasons behind our initial choice of SQLite and why we added MySQL support.
 published_at: 2023/10/24 20:24:00
 feature_image: /content/blog/choosing-between-sqlite-and-mysql/banner.png
 ---

-In memos v0.16.1, we've introduced support for MySQL as an alternative to the previously used SQLite database.
+In Memos v0.16.1, we've introduced support for MySQL as an alternative to the previously used SQLite database.
 This addition expands your choices for managing your data.
 In this article, we'll discuss the reasons behind our initial choice of SQLite and why we added MySQL support.
 We'll also explore the key differences between the two and offer guidance on which one you should choose for your specific needs.

 ## Why We Started with SQLite

 ### Lightweight and Widely Supported

-At the inception of memos, we selected SQLite as our primary database due to its lightweight nature and widespread use.
+At the inception of Memos, we selected SQLite as our primary database due to its lightweight nature and widespread use.
 SQLite's single-file design allows for easy deployment and integration across various systems.
 This makes it an excellent choice for applications that prioritize simplicity and compatibility.

 ### Versatile on Any Machine